janwilmake/basedpeople/README.md

 Pricing:

-- free: all public websites, feed to follow up to 10 people
+- Free: all public websites, feed to follow up to 10 people
 - $20/month plan to have unlimited access to MCP and limited SQL queries
 - $2000/month for full data access and custom needs